jschoch/swingbuddy/README.md

 swingbuddy!

+to run do this

+`poetry run python sbw.py`

 You'll also want the sport2d server i've forked.

 Pipelines are added by putting a file in the pipes directory.
 Look at normalize_x_y.py for example.